shodan8192/milkv-duo-buildroot/board/milkv/duo/readme.txt

     $ make milkv_duo_musl_riscv64_defconfig

-Note that by default some RAM will be set for the ION camera use.
-If you expect to have all the 64MiB free RAM, please try:
+The milkv_duo_musl_riscv64_defconfig will by default provide the full 64MiB free RAM.
+If you want to build with memory reserved for ION, please try:

-    $ make milkv_duo_musl_riscv64_64mb_defconfig
+    $ make milkv_duo_musl_riscv64_ion_defconfig

 Modify configuration if needed, e.g. add more packages to target: